KhalidMomand/pythonCodes/README.md

 # pythonCodes
-In this Repo, you will find all our python codes will be stored.
+This Application is all about the python codes and practices.